 Retaining Your Existing Customers Is as Important as Adding More.

-While expanding your pool of customers is essential for growth, research shows that investing in winning those new customers will cost you somewhere between 5x and 25x more than retaining your existing customers.
-Further, not taking great care of earned customers can not only result in them not coming back to do business with you, but they may do harm to your business by leaving a leave negative review or telling others to avoid your business.
-Considering at least 70% of online shoppers use reputation metrics (reviews, word of mouth) to make their buying decisions, a damaged reputation can be fatal to a growing business.
+Also worth considering, is the reality that not taking great care of your earned customers can not only result in them not coming back to do business with you, but they may do harm to your business by leaving a leave negative review or telling others to avoid your business.
+Considering that some 70%-90% of online shoppers use reputation metrics (reviews, word of mouth) to help them make their buying decisions, a damaged reputation can be fatal to a growing business.
 A great way to avoid this?
 Taking great care of your existing customers.

 The Value of Retained Customers